 Acupressure / Tapping

 One of the most common questions that patients ask about Chinese Medicine is: “Why does my practitioner check my pulse?”
 Pulse diagnosis is actually one of the most complex and important diagnostic techniques used in Chinese Medicine.
-Through feeling and evaluating your pulse, I obtain an accurate diagnosis of your overall constitution, Qi (energy) flow, and internal organ health, among other things.
-I then synthesize all of this information into a highly effective and individualized treatment plan for your specific needs.
+Through feeling and evaluating your pulse, an accurate diagnosis of your overall constitution, Qi (energy) flow, and internal organ health, among other things can be obtained.
+All of this information is then synthesized into a highly effective and individualized treatment plan for your specific needs.

 Reiki is a Japanese form of energy work that cleanses and balances the energy system in the body.
 As a result, the body’s natural self-healing mechanisms strengthen, helping to establish optimal health.
 During a session, the energy field is engaged to remove blockages, detoxify the system and restore the vital life force by utilizing a gentle laying on of hands.
 The benefits of Reiki range from the release of habitual mental/emotional stress to alleviating chronic pain.
 The Reiki healing is a precise technology that opens the body’s energy channels (meridians and chakras), which induces natural healing, helping to alleviate pain.